justdataplease/medium-sky/Readme.md

     [15:00 and 18:00) : "afternoon", "late" <br>
     [18:00 and 21:00) : "evening", "early" <br>
     [21:00 and 00:00) : "evening", "late" <br>
-- **Preferred Article Length (stemmed) [Number]** : This is a frequency list of the preferred article's word length.
+- **Preferred Article Length (stemmed) [Number]** : This is a frequency list of the article words length.
 To find the total number of words we exclude english stopwords (based on NTLK package) and words less than 3 characters.
 This is a cluster that is calculated using the total number of words as follows: words < 100 : "very short" <br>
     words < 300 : "short" <br>
     words < 500 : "normal" <br>
     words < 1800 : "large" <br>
     words > 1800 : "very large" <br>

-- **Published Frequency (AVG) [Number]** : This is the average of the difference in days between the published dates of 2 consecutive articles.
+- **Published Frequency (AVG) [Number]** : This is the average of the difference in days, between the published dates of 2 consecutive articles.
 Next to this metric there is also the start date and the end date of the analysis.
-- **Last Seen [Number]** : This the difference in days between today and the maximum published date.
+- **Last Seen [Number]** : This the difference in days, between today and the maximum published date.
-- **External Domains per Article [Number]** : For each article we calculate the number of unique domains (unique per article).
-Then find external domains for the user and we divide with the articles of the analysis (not total articles of the user).
+- **External Domains per Article [Number]** : For each article we calculate the number of unique domains (unique per article) that are referenced in it.
+Then, we find external domains for the user by summing up external domains per article.
+Finally, we divide external domains for the user with the number of the articles (not total articles of the user).
 - **Stemmed words / words [Number]** : This refers to the number of words if we exclude english stop words and words with less than 3 characters.
 Then we divide with the total number of words.
 - **Unique words / words [Number]** : This refers to the unique number of words divided by the total number of words.
 - **Unique words / words (stemmed) [Number]** : This refers to the unique number of words, after using Porter Stemming, if we exclude english stopwords and words with less than 3 characters, divided by the number of words if we exclude english stopwords and words with less than 3 characters.
-- **Verb / words [Number]** : Using NLTK pos_tagger this the percentage of (recognised) verbs in the text.
+- **Verb / words [Number]** : Using NLTK pos_tagger, this the percentage of (recognised) verbs in the text.
-- **Adj / words [Number]** : Using NLTK pos_tagger this the percentage of (recognised) adjectives in the text.
+- **Adj / words [Number]** : Using NLTK pos_tagger, this the percentage of (recognised) adjectives in the text.
-- **Noun / words [Number]** : Using NLTK pos_tagger this the percentage of (recognised) nouns in the text.
+- **Noun / words [Number]** : Using NLTK pos_tagger, this the percentage of (recognised) nouns in the text.
 - **Most Common Words [List]** : This is a frequency list of the most common words after using Porter Stemming (as a representation of stemmed words we used a random original word of the stemmed version.)
 - **Most Common Bigrams [List]** : This is a frequency list of the most common bigrams after using Porter Stemming (as a representation of stemmed words we used a random original word of the stemmed version.)
 - **Most Common Trigrams [List]** : This is a frequency list of the most common trigrams after using Porter Stemming (as a representation of stemmed words we used a random original word of the stemmed version.)